Zren/plasma-applet-githubissues/package/translate/ReadMe.md

-> Version 4 of Zren's i18n scripts.
+> Version 6 of Zren's i18n scripts.

-With KDE Frameworks v5.37 and above, translations are bundled with the *.plasmoid file downloaded from the store.
+With KDE Frameworks v5.37 and above, translations are bundled with the `*.plasmoid` file downloaded from the store.

 ## Install Translations